If you are wondering what to do in Munich, Germany? We highly recommend you explore this city by bike.

 For everyone else, if you prefer doing things your own way, keep reading to find everything you need to know for your day of bike explorations.

 Find below our suggested route to follow, as well as information on where to rent a bike in Munich.

 Grab your Donkey Republic Munich Rental Bike

-Renting a bike in Munich with Donkey Republic is super easy!
+Renting a bike in Munich with the Donkey Republic is super easy!
 You can rent your bike with an app and unlock the bike with your phone.
 We also love that you can pick up your bike in one location and drop it off in a completely different spot.

 2. Rent your Munich city bike from one of the many locations in the city.
 24/7 Pick-up available.